LeanKit-Labs/hyped/README.md

 		[actionName]: {
 			method: the http method
 			url: the URL for this action
+			render: override the resource/action that gets rendered from this action
 			include: property names array to include in the rendered response
 			exclude: property names array to exclude from rendered response
 			filter: predicate to determine if a property's key/value should be included
 			condition: returns true if the action is valid for the given model
+			transform: a map function that operates against the data
 			embed: defines which model properties are embedded resources and how to render them
 			links: provides alternate/compatible urls for activating this action
 			parameters: provide metadata to describe available query parameters for this action